 E&OE.
-All loans are subject to application & approval, creditworthiness and repayment ability will be assessed.
+All loans are subject to application & approval.
+Creditworthiness and repayment ability will be assessed.
 Lending terms & conditions apply.
 Loans require a minimum share balance to be retained until the loan is cleared in full.
-Credit Union Plus Limited is regulated by the Central Bank Of Ireland.
+Credit Union Plus Ltd.is regulated by the Central Bank Of Ireland.
 Warning: If you do not meet the repayments on your loan, your account will go into arrears.
 This may affect your credit rating, which may limit your ability to access credit in the future.

 The Great Rate: Variable interest rate of 6.5%.
 Typical APR is (6.71%).
-Minimum borrowing of $\pounds$ 25,000 - maximum is dependent on repayment capacity and purpose of Ioan.
-For existing members that have Ioans with us, there is a minimum top up of $\pounds$ 5,000 allowed to enable member to avail of The Great Rate interest rate, the overall balance must be $\pounds$ 25,000 or above.
+Minimum borrowing of €25,000 - maximum is dependent on repayment capacity and purpose of loan.
+For existing members that have loans with us, there is a minimum top up of €5,000 required to enable members to avail of The Great Rate interest rate, the overall balance must be €25,000 or above.